SinanSalman/Academic4sight/readme.md

 ## Main Logic

-The script is designed to be executed as a standalone program.
+The program is designed to be executed as a standalone program.
 The main steps are:

 1. Read the configuration file `_config.yaml`.
 2. Load catalog files (`_catalog_defaults.yaml` and `_202x.yaml`) & student data.